rareid2/coded_aperture_mask_designs/README.md

 This repo contains code to generate coded aperture mask designs and evaluate mask thickness

+full credit to [Grant Berland](https://github.com/GrantBerland) for the code to generate MURA designs, it is just reproduced here

 stopping_power.py will generate a plot of energy vs thickness of mask needed for 1/e stopping poewr of electrons takes in data from ESTAR, some data is already included in stopping_power/